kiranbhusalusha-bit/study-buddies/README.md

 ---

 ## II.
 Create Study Request

-### Features
-- Users can create new study requests
+- New study requests can be made by users.
-- Requests include title and description
+- Include a description and title.
-- Data is stored dynamically in MySQL
+- MySQL stores the data, which is dynamically displayed.

 ### User Story Link
 > "I want to make a study request as a student so that others can assist me."